Conditions for becoming a registered party include:

 - the assets and liabilities of the registered political party

-Where there is an election, political parties must file an audited statement within four months after election day setting out:
+Where there is an election, registered parties must file an audited statement within four months after election day setting out:

-- the election expenses, including advertising expenses, of the registered political party; and
+- the election expenses, including advertising expenses, of the registered party; and

-- the transfers made by the registered political party during the campaign period of the election to any candidate endorsed by the registered political party in the election or to any constituency association of the registered political party in any electoral division in which the election is being contested.
+- the transfers made by the registered party during the campaign period of the election to any candidate endorsed by the registered party in the election or to any constituency association of the registered party in any electoral division in which the election is being contested.

-- Within 30 days of a request by Elections Manitoba, the chief financial officer of a registered political party must provide a list showing the name and address of the person responsible for the finances of each constituency association of the registered political party.
+- Within 30 days of a request by Elections Manitoba, the financial officer of a registered political party must provide a list showing the name and address of the financial officer of each constituency association of the registered party.
 Any changes in the particulars in the list must be reported in writing to Elections Manitoba within five days of the change.

 - Form 904 Notice of Nomination must be filed immediately after the nomination of candidate by any constituency association.
-The form requires the name of the candidate, the constituency association, the date of nomination and the political party's chief financial officer's signature.
+The form requires the name and contact information of the candidate, the constituency association, the date of nomination and the registered party's financial officer's signature.

-- The chief financial officer must also maintain a bank account in the name of the political party solely for the political party.
+- The financial officer must also maintain a bank account in the name of the party solely for the party.

-A registered party may voluntarily apply for de-registration at any time; however a registered political party cannot be de-registered during the campaign period of a general election.
-The application for de-registration must be made to the Chief Electoral Officer by the Chief Financial Officer and two other officers of the registered political party.
-[Section 19(1)]
+A registered party may voluntarily apply for de-registration at any time; however a registered party cannot be de-registered during the campaign period of a general election.
+The application for de-registration must be made to the Chief Electoral Officer in writing and be signed by the party leader, the president, and financial officer [s.
+12]

-Compulsory de-registration of a political party may also occur under certain circumstances [section 19(2)].
-The Chief Electoral Officer shall de-register a registered political party where the political party:
+Compulsory de-registration of a registered party may also occur under certain circumstances [section 13-14].
+The Chief Electoral Officer shall de-register a registered party where the party: